rclone/rclone/docs/content/onedrive.md

 ### Getting your own Client ID and Key

+rclone uses a default Client ID when talking to OneDrive, unless a custom `client_id` is specified in the config.
-You can use your own Client ID if the default (`client_id` left blank) one doesn't work for you or you see lots of throttling.
-The default Client ID and Key is shared by all rclone users when performing requests.
+The default Client ID and Key are shared by all rclone users when performing requests.

-If you are having problems with them (E.g., seeing a lot of throttling), you can get your own Client ID and Key by following the steps below:
+You may choose to create and use your own Client ID, in case the default one does not work well for you.
+For example, you might see throtting.

+#### Creating Client ID for OneDrive Personal

+To create your own Client ID, please follow these steps:

 1. Open https://portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade and then click `New registration`.
 2. Enter a name for your app, choose account type `Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)`, select `Web` in `Redirect URI`, then type (do not copy and paste) `http://localhost:53682/` and click Register.
 Copy and keep the `Application (client) ID` under the app name for later use.